-990 - DUAL ENROLLMENT Semester/Year 1-2 Credit
+990 - DUAL ENROLLMENT

+1-2 Credit

 Dual enrollment opportunities are available at area colleges.
-Arrangements must l registration.
+Arrangements must be made through the Counseling Center prior to registration.
 Credits are not recorded on the high school transcript.
 Costs and transportation are the responsibility of the student.